 “And I think Ed’s right about a clear message of fairness – people bearing the cost of these difficult financial times – I think is the argument that persuades most people that this is the right thing to do.”

 An outrageous instance of betrayal particularly when Ed Miliband so clearly told the Guardian yesterday:

 “Put it this way, I took the view that I did in the campaign, that remains my view.
 And when I think about the next election – is our policy going to be to reduce the 50p rate for people on £150,000?
 I don’t think it is.
 But obviously, we’ll decide that nearer the time.”

 So Labour’s leader thinks that the next manifesto won’t declare a cut in the 50p rate but will decide “nearer the time” while Alan Johnson says there’s “no question” about the party’s policy for the next general election.
 What disgraceful disunity!Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.